riedmaph/einkaufsliste/documentation/DOCKER_README.md

   - ```docker-compose up```

 # Docker informations on windows:
-Use kitematic, the basic setup will fail -> klick use virtualbox -> skip registration The settings->port-> tab shows e.g. the ip-address
+Use kitematic, the basic setup will fail -> click use virtualbox -> skip registration The settings -> port -> tab shows e.g. the ip-address

 # Docker information on linux (won't work on windows with docker-toolbox):
 - ```ifconig``` (ips)